jfeldbrugge/Nbody2D.jl/docs/src/citations.md

 }
 ```

-For more information about Phase-Space Delaunay Tessellation Field Estimator, see
+For more information about the Phase-Space Delaunay Tessellation Field Estimator, see

 ```
 @article{Feldbrugge:2024,